Seeed-Studio/wiki-documents/docs/Grove-Node.md

 <td colspan="3" rowspan="1"> Swith On/Off other circuits
 </td></tr></table>

-For example, we intend to create a light which automatically turns on if the environment is dark and turns off if otherwise, then we select a [Grove_-_Light_Sensor](/Grove-Light_Sensor "Grove - Light Sensor") and a [Grove_-_LED](/Grove-LED "Grove - LED").
+For example, we intend to create a light which automatically turns on if the environment is dark and turns off if otherwise, then we select a [Grove-Light_Sensor](/Grove-Light_Sensor "Grove - Light Sensor") and a [Grove-Red_LED](/Grove-Red_LED "Grove-Red_LED").

 Third, teach the Grove Node a logic.